Cheshire & Manchester Country Houses

 Capesthorne Hall

-Siddington, Macclesfield, Cheshire SK11 9JY
+Near Macclesfield, Cheshire

 Country seat of the Bromley-Davenport family since the time of the Norman Conquest, the present Capesthorne Hall only dates from 1719, having come into the family by marriage in 1748.
-According to the iconic authority on British architecture, Professor Niklaus Pevsner the present house was probably designed by Francis Smith.
+According to Niklaus Pevsner the present house was probably designed by Francis Smith.
 There was extensive remodelling by Blore in 1837-39, though much of this was later destroyed by fire in 1861- it was subsequently restored and amended by Salvin - he added the Saloon.
 The chapel was a little later (1720-22).
+The house contains a huge collection of paintings, sculpture, ceramics and furniture.
+The gardens, park and lakes also contain many interesting features including a Georgian chapel and an old ice house.
+There was once a conservatory built in 1837 by Paxton, but this was demolished in 1920.

 LOCATION